What age do you consider to be a senior?

 Do you serve alcohol?

-No. We’re primarily a movie theatre and we have traditional movie theatre concessions.
+Not yet; but we’re on track to obtain a theater liquor license when our expanded facilities open in May 2017.
+We’re primarily a movie theatre and we have traditional movie theatre concessions.

 Why do you show some films on DVD or blu ray?

-It is always a priority for us to show our repertory films on 35mm and usually we are lucky enough to find good prints through the studios themselves or various archives.
+It is always a priority for us to show repertory films on 35mm and usually we are lucky enough to find good prints through the studios themselves or various archives.
 However, if neither a 35mm print nor a DCP (digital cinema package) is available for rental, and it’s a film we feel is important to show, we will show it on DVD or blu ray.
 This happens rarely.

 How do you schedule your feature films?